waggle-sensor/plugin-numpy-example/README.md

 # Numpy Plugin Example

-This is a simple template for writing a plugin which computes a few stats on a fake image frame.
+This is a simple template for writing a plugin.
+This example computes a few stats on a fake image frame.

 ## Overview